bdreece/bdreece.github.io/index.md

 ### About Me

+  My name is Brian Reece, I am 22 years old, and I am an undergraduate student at Michigan Technological University, with a major in Software Engineering and a minor in Communication Studies.
+I will be graduating in the spring semester of 2022 with my Bachelor's of Science degree, and hope to begin my embedded systems programming journey shortly thereafter.

   I began experimenting with programming around the age of 13, first making simple text-based games with Windows batch scripts, and then moving on to Unity3D once I got the hang of it.

   While my introduction to computer programming was through game development, my passion for it didn't set in until I began delving into the embedded world: writing bare-metal C code for microcontrollers and developing libraries for hardware abstraction.
 I had joined the Aerospace enterprise at Michigan Tech, and while being thrust into a nearly completed project threw me off, being tasked with the development of serial device drivers for the Auris micro-satellite's payload subsystem very much cemented my desire to continue this line of work.

   From there, I knew that this would be the field I eventually want to work in.
 However, in the meantime, I am working to hone my skills and become a better all-around software developer through learning web, mobile, and desktop GUI development.